clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Debug tips
 ##########

-For general debuging, you can:
+For general debugging, you can:

 * Reset you cluster.
 * Pull in up to date go binaries.